oVirt/ovirt-site/source/feature/drbd.html.md

 *   PRO: No DRBD changes needed.
 One can use any 8.3.x or 8.4.x release out there, readily available through many distribution channels.
 *   CON: We need to implement a new sub-class of StorageDomain (or BlockStorageDomain).
 When creating an LV for a virtual machine it needs to put a DRBD device directly on that LV.
 In addition to that VDSM needs to [promote the DRBD device into primary mode](http://www.drbd.org/users-guide-8.4/s-switch-resource-roles.html) before starting a VM on it.
 After a VM was stopped (or migrated away) it needs to demote it into secondary mode.
 (During a online-migration both sides should be primary).
     As we LINBIT-guys have little knowledge about VDSM, we would welcome a few pointers by VDSM guys how to tackle that task.
     In order to get rid of the dual-primary mode during an online-migration, QEMU/KVM needs to be updated to open the backing block device late during an online-migration.
+*   CON: More work on the engine is needed in order to make oVirt aware of replicated LVs

+Provisioning of DRBD replicated LVs will be provided by an independend project called drbdmanage. drbdmanage by itself is currently in early implementation phase.
+We at LINBIT will put more attention to this project and will make an early release available as soon as possible.

 #### DRBD on VG level (StorageDomain level)